C0lliNN/NoWaste/README.md

 # NoWaste

-A SaaS platform created to track expenses and investiments
+A SaaS platform created to track expenses, properties and investments